Justice Department subpoenas Walz and others in immigration enforcement obstruction investigation

 “These are real people we’re talking about, that we potentially have no idea what is happening to them,” Decker said.

-In a separate lawsuit, Menendez said Friday that federal officers can’t detain or tear gas peaceful protesters who aren’t obstructing authorities.

 Good, 37, was killed on Jan.
-7 as she was moving her vehicle, which had been blocking a Minneapolis street where Immigration and Customs Enforcement officers were operating.
+7 as she was moving her vehicle, which had been blocking a Minneapolis street where ICE officers were operating.
 Trump administration officials say the officer, Jonathan Ross, shot her in self-defense, although videos of the encounter show the Honda Pilot slowly turning away from him.

 Police in the region, meanwhile, said off-duty law enforcement officers have been racially profiled by federal officers and stopped without cause.
 Brooklyn Park police Chief Mark Bruley said he has received complaints from residents who are U.S. citizens, including his own officers.

-“Every one of these individuals is a person of color who has had this happening,” Bruley said during a news conference.

-President Donald Trump last week threatened to invoke an 1807 law and send troops to Minnesota, though he has backed off, at least in his public remarks.

-Richer reported from Washington, D.C.
-Associated Press reporter Sarah Raza in Minneapolis contributed.
+Richer reported from Washington.
+Associated Press reporters Ed White in Detroit; Sarah Raza and Jack Brook in Minneapolis; and Rebecca Boone in Boise, Idaho, contributed.